preface-ai/coding-guideline-tips-and-others/git-development-workflow.md

 * Please send the link of this PR to your targeted Code Reviewer via our Slack Channel `team-tech`
 * Wait until your coder reviewer have left you feedback of the code(async-ly in the PR, or provided face-to-face)
 * Based on the feedback, if you need further code change, you can keep working on the same branch on your local and commit it.
-* You code changes will be reflected in the same PR after you `git push` it again👍🏻
+* Tips: No worry, whenever you commit and push your code change again, it will get reflected instantly to the same Pull Request👍🏻

 ## 🏁 Squash & Merge your Pull request to Trunk branch